Darkone83/oxfp/README.md

 - [ArduinoJson](https://arduinojson.org/)
 - [Preferences](https://github.com/espressif/arduino-esp32/tree/master/libraries/Preferences)

+---

 ## Hardware Connections

-You will need to remove the connector from your original Xbox front panel connector and solder to the OXFP. then you will need to run a spare 5V wire to the 5V pad
+You will need to remove the connector from your original Xbox front panel and solder to the OXFP board.
+A separate 5V wire must be run to the 5V pad to power the WS2812 LEDs.

+---

 ## Setup & Usage